athack-ctf/chall2025-one-hundred-percent-wrong/source/README.md

 ## Building binaries

-Below instructions will build 2 binaries: `` (for ) and `one-hundred-percent-wrong-using-dummy-flag` (to be distributed as an offline artifact).
+Below instructions will build 2 binaries: `one-hundred-percent-wrong` (for the binary running on the server, and containing the real flag) and `one-hundred-percent-wrong-using-dummy-flag` (to be distributed as an offline artifact).

 ```